-Delicious Easter cupcakes recipe, with a flourless chocolate cupcake base, a creamy coconut filling and a whipped milk chocolate icing.
+Delicious flourless chocolate cupcakes, with a creamy coconut filling and a whipped milk chocolate icing.

-As I thought about what I’d like to make, my mind went to a festive cupcake.
-After mulling it about for a bit, this is what I created.
-I call it Joyous Almond because it’s a bit of a riff on that famous candy bar with almonds and coconut.
+These Flourless Chocolate Cupcakes are a bit of a riff on that famous candy bar with almonds and coconut – Almond Joy.
 And even though I’m usually all about the gluten (check out my bread archive if you need any proof of that ;), these festive chocolate treats ended up being totally gluten free!
 I’m not sure how that happened, but they are proof positive that you don’t need flour for a tasty chocolate treat.

 I actually just ate them out of the cup, with a fork, but popped them out so I could slice them and show you the inside.
 Let me just say, that whipped milk chocolate ganache frosting was awesome!
-I decided to use the Green & Black Almond bar, since it is milk chocolate.
+I decided to use a milk chocolate chocolate bar with pieces of almonds in it.
 The large pieces of almonds presented a slight obstacle, since my plan was to pipe the frosting, but I just ran the chocolate bar through my food processor, until the pieces of almond were small enough not to gum up my piping tip (I used quite a large piping tip – Ateco 855).
 In the end, it was all good – all very good!
 The almond-flecked milk chocolate was a perfect foil for the dark chocolate cake base and the coconut.

 - 1/2 teaspoon vanilla